 With Internet of Things (IoT) technology, this will be (or might already be!) your reality.

 Internet of Things devices are physical objects with sensors that can connect to the internet, communicate with one another, and share readings and information about their status and operation.
+This is different from a building automation system, which controls equipment but may do little else.
 IoT is showing up in everything from window shades, watches, and even light bulbs!
 These smart devices are the next technological revolution and will provide offices, just like yours, improved efficiency, automation, and opportunities for creativity to users.

 If you have ever adjusted your thermostat from your smartphone or tracked your daily steps with a wristband, you are already part of the IoT revolution – and this is just the start.
 If you haven’t used one yet, chances are you soon will, and it will likely be as part of your daily work routine.